ngoanh2n/blog/_posts/2020-02-18-download-dependencies-to-local-with-gradle.md

 ---
-title:  "Download all dependencies to local with Gradle"
+title:  "Download dependencies to local with Gradle"
 modified: 2020-02-21T23:00:00+07:00
-permalink: /how-to/download-all-dependencies-to-local-with-gradle
+permalink: /how-to/download-dependencies-to-local-with-gradle
 categories:
   - How To
 tags: